 In our ultra-connected world, it’s ironic that unplugging and getting away is the best way to truly connect with loved ones, but that is ever increasingly true.
-A family vacation that includes extended family as well is a wonderful way to create lifetime memories for all and reconnect with loved ones.
+A family vacation that includes extended family is a wonderful way to create lifetime memories for all and reconnect with loved ones.

 Set a Budget

-Once you’ve all decided you’d like to vacation together move directly to the discussion about money.
+Once you’ve all decided you’d like to vacation together, move directly to the discussion about money.
 Communicate openly and clearly and continue to do so throughout the process.
 If you bust through what can be an uncomfortable topic for some right at the outset, it will make communication and decision making much easier as you go along.

 Rent a House

 You may be accustomed to hotel accommodations for your immediate family, but when you have a crowd, a house is almost always more economical and provides more options for people.
 Look for open common spaces and private sleeping spaces.
 You’ll also be very glad if you can find a place with a dishwasher and a laundry room.

 While you may be the one ultimately pulling the trigger when booking accommodations and reservations, get everyone involved from the start and communicate fully with them throughout the entire process.
 Start early enough that you can enjoy conversations about the destination, and focus on the comforts each family member expects and the joys he or she wishes for.